 Find someone who can own announcements.
 This person should understand the value that announcements can bring, be able to come up with creative ideas, and be an engaging speaker.
+(If your church has a communications pastor, that’s a good place to start your search).
 This role is to own this part of the service, which includes…

 - Being the point person for various ministries

 - Prioritizing announcements and assigning them to proper communication channels

 - Delegating the creation of media needs like graphics or videos